 "No. But I know why you're here."

-She also knew somehow that his presence was an ill omen, like a crow on her fence, but she opened the gate for him.
-There was something intangible about him that told her they shared a common purpose, born of a common acquaintance, and the common hurt that resulted from it.
-They were also both, in some sense, on the run, and she felt a defiant sense of kinship with the stranger because of it.
+She also knew it was like an ill omen, but she opened the gate for him.
+There was something about him that told her they shared a common purpose, born of a common acquaintance, and the common hurt that resulted from it.
+Also that they were both, in some sense, on the run, and she felt a defiant sense of kinship with the stranger because of it.

 I will protect this man, she said to herself—more a prophecy than a vow—though she did not know from what.
 Only that she recalled swearing the same upon an orphaned, broken boy of seventeen two decades ago.
 This time, however, she would not make the same mistake.